 If you forget your FTP username and password and cannot find them, please see our KB article on how to reset your FTP login details.

-Intro to FTP and SFTP
+Intro to FTPS and SFTP

 - Login to the client centre, choose My Services, click manage beside the hosting account you will be working on, then choose “Login to Plesk”

 - If you have more than one domain, select the domain you will be working on in the list.
 If you have just one domain, ignore this step

 - Under the “Account Preferences” section, look for “Shell access to server with FTP user’s credentials” and ensure it is set to anything that is not “Forbidden”